 Buying jewelry can be very confusing and it's important that shoppers are able to make informed decisions.
 There's a big difference between an of-the-moment necklace that you wear out to a party, and an heirloom piece that you want to see passed down to your grandchildren.
 Below, we explain the meanings behind common terms used to identify jewelry.

 Gold dipped (or more accurately, gold plated) is a term that's used a lot lately in the jewelry industry—it's actually really just marketing lingo.
 It sounds a lot more romantic and more precious than gold plated, which is what it actually is.
-Considering that the melting point of gold sits at just under 1700 degrees fahrenheit, anything immersed in it would simply melt.
-The truth is that gold dipped jewelry is generally base metal jewelry (often containing highly allergenic nickel) that has been electroplated with around 1/1000 of a millimetre of gold.
+Considering that the melting point of gold sits at just under 1700 degrees Fahrenheit, anything immersed in it would simply melt.
+The truth is that gold-dipped jewelry is generally base metal jewelry (often containing highly allergenic nickel) that has been electroplated with around 1/1000 of a millimeter of gold.
 If you are going to buy this type of jewelry be aware that the plating will eventually wear off.
-If you are an eco conscious shopper, you should also be aware that many plating solutions contain cyanide, a poisonous compound that is highly toxic to both humans and the environment.
+If you are an eco-conscious shopper, you should also be aware that many plating solutions contain cyanide, a poisonous compound that is highly toxic to both humans and the environment.

 Gold vermeil (also know as “gilded silver”) is a more upscale practice of gold-plating wherein the base is always sterling silver.
 According to U.S. Code of Federal Regulations (16 CFR 23.5), the plating in gold vermeil must be:

 Regardless of what’s inside, vermeil plating is still sensitive to scratching and damage, so keep that in mind before purchasing.